WebwondersNL/Webwonders.PdfGenerator/README.md

 ## How to use
 The package defines a service: IWebwondersHtmlToPdfService, which can be injected in your code.
-This service has one method: GetPdfMemoryStream(string pdfType, object viewModel, HtmlToPdfSettings? settings = null).
+This service has one method: GetPdfMemoryStream(string pdfTheme, object viewModel, HtmlToPdfSettings? settings = null).

-PdfType is the name of the type of PDF you want to generate, this should also be the name of the folder in /Views/Pdf/ where you locate the views for the PDF.
+PdfTheme is the name of the type of PDF you want to generate.
+This should also be the name of the folder where you locate the views for the PDF: /Views/Pdf/Pdftheme.
 In this folder three views can be located: Header.cshtml, Body.cshtml and Footer.cshtml.
-The Body view is the main view and is required, the Header and Footer views are optional.
+The Body is required, the Header and Footer views are optional.
+By specifying UseHeaderHtml and UseFooterHtml in the settings you can indicate if you want to use the Header and Footer views.

+There is an option to use a custom stylesheet for the PDF: pdfStyle.css.
+If a stylesheet with the name pdfStyle.css exists in the folder /wwwroot/PdfThemes/pdfTheme, this stylesheet is used to style the PDF.

 ViewModel is the viewmodel you want to pass to the views: all views are rendered with the viewmodel you pass.